Ash Tree Management Plan

 Our response

-In 2021, there were 455 ash trees removed and replaced with a variety of tree species - American basswood, disease resistant elm, redbud, yellow wood, honey locust, coffee tree, planetree, pin oak, red oak, birch and swamp white oak.
-The remaining 290 ash trees will be removed and replaced starting spring of 2022.
+Removal of ash has been completed within high priority areas, primarily parking lots and other trafficked spaces.
+The majority of these trees have been replaced, and are being cared for by community partners and park staff to replace the gaps in the urban canopy.
+To avoid future issues from invasive pests and pathogens, ash trees are being replaced with a range of species including American basswood, disease resistant elm, redbud, yellow wood, honey locust, coffee tree, planetree, pin oak, red oak, birch, swamp white oak and more.
 Ongoing maintenance of these trees includes watering, stabilizing and protecting trees as needed to ensure establishment.